ohheynish/downscl_sentinel3/README.md

 # downscl_sentinel3
- This repo is dedicated to downscaling Sentinel-3 SLSTR LST using Sentinel-1 SAR, ESA WorldCover, and DSM data
+ This repo is dedicated to downscaling Sentinel-3 SLSTR LST using RVI (radar vegetation index) generated from Sentinel-1 SAR, ESA WorldCover, and DSM data

  The 'sentinelsat.py' script enables users to download the corresponding Sentinel-3 and